B3tty/UserInfo/TRD.md

 * Once again the db only contains the needed info, so less data to store
 #### Cons
 * More difficult to implement, bigger TTM

+## Specs

+### Architecture

+![schema1.jpg]

+### Database schema

+### Time spent on the site

+Based on the data in the examples, we are going to return the interval of time the user has spent on the website, in minutes.
+For that, we are going to consider that in one session on the website, a user spends `LastPage.Time - FirstPage.Time + 1` minutes on the site.
+We are also considering that if there is more than 30 minutes between two pages, it's a different session.